fefas/blog.fefas.net/_posts/2018-04-15-clean-code-bullshit-or-common-sense.md

 short time result or long time result?

 I know, I know... the perfection isn't reachable... sometimes we do have to work on urgent issues.
-Nevertheless my point is we shouldn't conform ourselves to the bad code just going along with it...
+Nevertheless, my point is we shouldn't conform ourselves to the bad code just going along with it...

 ## What does my experience say?

-I do have a real case where we've spent more time in the begining to achieve well parity dev-prod environments, completely isolated database for each running instance of the project, end-to-end tests for the hole application, feature and unit tests for each codebase, automated deployment, hexagonal archtecture... well... a lot of themes which are unreachable and philosophical for many out there... just bullshit for them...
+I do have a real case where we've spent more time in the begining to achieve well parity dev-prod environments, completely isolated database for each running instance of the project, end-to-end tests for the whole application, feature and unit tests for each codebase, automated deployment, hexagonal architecture... well... a lot of themes which are unreachable and philosophical for many out there... just bullshit for them...